- Four poster bed

 Tintagel 1 mile.
 This one time corn mill is situated in atmospheric St Nectan’s Glen, a densely wooded valley and an Area of Outstanding Natural Beauty, sat between the villages of Tintagel and Boscastle.
 Set in 20 acres of garden and woodland, the cottages have been converted from the former mill buildings and millworkers’ homes - each individually designed to retain their character.
 Visitors will enjoy the woodland, lawns and sitting areas next to the old mill stream.
 The perfect base for a restful holiday!

 Tintagel 1 mile.
 With delightful views over the millstream to the gardens and woods beyond, this cosy cottage with its ornate entrance way, was once part of Halgabron Corn Mill.
 Walk through the woods, savour the surroundings or just sit in the garden.
 The atmosphere is intoxicating.
 The perfect base for a restful holiday in a beautiful part of Cornwall.
 Furnished to a good standard, the owner lives in the adjoining cottage.
+Note: This property can be booked with Refs.
+980, 982 and 983, together they sleep 13.

 Two bedrooms: 1 x four poster double, 1 x twin.
 Bathroom with bath, shower over and basin.
 Separate WC.
 Well-equipped kitchen.
 Delightful sitting room with dining area and woodburning stove.

 Night storage heaters with woodburning stove.
-Electric cooker, microwave, fridge/freezer, dishwasher, TV with FreeSat and Freeview, DVD, radio/CD.
+Electric cooker, microwave, fridge/freezer, dishwasher, TV with FreeSat and Freeview, DVD, CD/radio, WiFi.
 Coin-operated washing machine and tumble dryer in communal utility room.
 Starter pack of fuel for woodburning stove inc. in rent, extra logs available at £3 per bag.
 Electricity inc. in rent.
 Bed linen inc. in rent.
 Cot and highchair on request.
 Ample off road parking.
 Shared use of lawned garden and patio with garden furniture alongside mill stream.
 Sorry, no pets and no smoking.
 Shops and pubs 1 mile.

 - Last minute